Ricksanchez-c137-og/techanova/README.md

-This project is done with NextJs
+This project is built with NextJs

-1. run `npm i --force` to install deps first
-2. run `npm run dev`
-3. navigate to localhost:3000 on your web-browser to view the website
+# To run this project use the docker file included.